Not-for–profit pet washing service promotes better social understanding

 Dr Dalton co-founded Ruff Sleepers with UTS Not-For-Profit Program students Tully Rosen and Linda Castellazzi.

-Ruff Sleepers volunteers hold their grooming sessions for “dogs on the street” alongside the monthly volunteer vet service Pets in the Park (PITP) in the grounds of St John’s Anglican Church in Darlinghurst, Sydney.
-On the last Sunday of each month.
-It is now looking for sponsors to help it continue its monthly grooming services and to start an emergency treatment fund for PITP clients.
+Ruff Sleepers volunteers hold their grooming days for “dogs on the street” on the second Sunday of each month in Woolloomooloo.
+Ruff Sleepers is now looking for sponsors to help it continue its monthly grooming services and to start an emergency treatment fund for our furry clients.
 “Homeless people's pets can get seriously hurt,” Dr Dalton says.
 “This fund would ensure that, no matter what your situation in life, your best friend can get life-saving treatment if needed.”
 Ruff Sleepers also advocates for:

 - More housing options for homeless pet owners